 Currently, experts believe that animals who have been diagnosed with COVID-19 had the virus transmitted to them from being in extremely close contact with a person who had COVID-19.
 (Source, paragraph 4)

 Animals that have contracted COVID-19 have all been expected to make a recovery.

 We were unable to find a confirmation of a complete recovery.
 We define a complete recovery as having no long term effects and no active infection.
 No major symptoms have been reported.
 Keep in mind, we still don't know the long term effects on these animals, or how the virus will affect different animals, even of the same species.
 Don't use this information to be careless, please continue to take precautions.
 (Source, section 3)

 The CDC doesn't recommend getting your pet routinely tested at this time.
 If you feel your pet may need a test, contact a veterinarian.
 (Source, paragraph 3)

 Experts don't think that pets currently play a role in spreading COVID-19.
+The risk of animals spreading COVID-19 is considered to be a low risk at this time.
 As long as you aren't diagnosed or experiencing COVID-19 symptoms, it's safe to continue seeing your pets.
 (Source, paragraph 7)